k5iogura/darknetTWN/README.md

 STM sprits usual training method into 4 stages.

 Stage-0 : few layers without around detection layers are ternarized and training.
-Stage-1 : 40% of all layers are ternarized and training.
+Stage-1 : 40% layers are ternarized and training.
-Stage-2 : 90% of all layers are ternarized and training.
+Stage-2 : 90% layers are ternarized and training.
 Stage-3 : full ternarized and training.

 Weights used on each stages is imported from previous stage, such as stage-2 weights from stage-1.